Upload your file or send the job details

 Share an STL, STEP, OBJ, or 3MF file.
 If you do not have a model yet, send a sketch, reference photo, or a description of the part you need.

 Every job is reviewed by a real person.
-You will get pricing, lead time, and help choosing the right material or finish for the part.
+You will get pricing, lead time, and help choosing between PLA, PETG, and ASA based on the job.

 Once approved, the job moves into print prep and production.
-Small parts can often move quickly, with pickup or shipping arranged when finished.
+Small parts can often move quickly, with shipping or pickup by appointment in Prague.

 What To Send